Regions in Europe at risk of nitrate leaching

-Category: Environment Hits: 0Nutrient contamination of groundwater as a result of nitrogen-based fertilizers is a problem in many places in Europe.
+Category: Environment Hits: 1Nutrient contamination of groundwater as a result of nitrogen-based fertilizers is a problem in many places in Europe.
 Scientists have shown that over a period of at least four months per year, nitrate can leach into the groundwater and surface water on about three-quarters of Europe's agricultural land.
 The proportion of areas at risk from nitrate leaching is thus almost twice as large as previously assumed.

 Read more https://www.sciencedaily.com/releases/2020/12/201209124945.htm